robnob/EXAM-900/README.md

    There are two types of subscription boundaries:
   1. Billing: it determines how the Azure account, it is possible to create multiple subscriptions for each type of billing requirements.
 The repports and invoices are generated separately for each subscription.
-  2. Access control: acces management policies at the subscription level, it is possible to create different subscriptions to reflect different organizations's structures.
+  2. Access control: access management policies at the subscription level, it is possible to create different subscriptions to reflect different organizations's structures.

 The creation of subscriptions could follow the needs of reflecting:
    * All possible environments (Production, pre-production, etc.)